-The approach was company-centric and sales-focused without much personalisation or direct relation to actual customer needs.
+The approach was company-centric and sales-focused without much personalization or direct relation to actual customer needs.
 This, combined with the fact that their sites were not mobile-friendly, resulted in low customer satisfaction.

 Danske Bank wanted us to help them use the Sitecore technology to create a new customer-centric and hyper-personalised universe that would perform across all devices.

-Unfolding the potential of Sitecore to deliver hyper-relevant personalisation
+Unfolding the potential of Sitecore to deliver hyper-relevant personalization

 As experts in maximising the opportunities of Sitecore to improve CX, we worked closely with Danske Bank to create and launch a new platform that would deliver personalised experiences for their customers.

-Sitecore was used as a centralised hub to distribute Danske Bank’s content throughout their digital channels and then harvest the interactions to constantly improve on personalisation.
+Sitecore was used as a centralized hub to distribute Danske Bank’s content throughout their digital channels and then harvest the interactions to constantly improve on personalization.

 – Rune Alblas, CPO Sitecore, Monstarlab